markharrison/Lab_ServiceFabric/sf.md

 Service Fabric Explorer is a web-based tool for inspecting and managing applications and nodes in an Azure Service Fabric cluster.

-- To reach Service Fabric Explorer, navigate to the Service Fabric connection endpoint - in the above example it would be  <https://marksf.westeurope.cloudapp.azure.com:19080/Explorer> - amend appropriately based on the name given to your cluster
+- To reach Service Fabric Explorer, navigate to the Service Fabric connection endpoint - this is displayed in the Service Fabric Overview blade in the Azure management portal
+  - in the above example it would be <https://marksf.northeurope.cloudapp.azure.com:19080/Explorer> - amend appropriately based on the name given to your cluster
-- Accept the warning (browser is not aware of the self signed certificates), and continue to the webpage.
+- Accept any warnings (browser is not aware of the self signed certificates), and continue to the webpage.
 - Specify the certificate that was downloaded / installed.

 ![](Images/SFExplorerCert.png)